samsenko/chess-won-position/README.md

 ## Files in this Repository
-The actual training and evaluation of the model is contained in the Jupyter Notebook entitled Chess_Won_Position_With_Feature_Engineering.ipynb.
+The actual training and evaluation of the model is contained in the Jupyter Notebook entitled Chess_Won_Position.ipynb.
 This notebook also contains a function called predict_result which takes as input a string containing a position in FEN notation and prints the predicted outcome as well as the score.
 The input features of the training and test data is contained in the text file chess_fens3.txt.
 The target features of the training and test data is contained in the text file chess_results2.txt.